yenchunnnn/personal-website/content/project/handwashing/index.md

 Background

-:   Hungarian physician Dr.Semmelweis worked at the Hospital with childbed fever patients.
-Childbed fever is a deadly disease affecting women who have just given birth, and in the early 1840s, as many as 10% of the women giving birth died from it at the Hospital.
+:   Hungarian physician Dr.Semmelweis worked at the hospital with childbed fever patients.
+Childbed fever is a deadly disease affecting women who have just given birth, and in the early 1840s, as many as 10% of the women giving birth died from it at the hospital.

 Task